dihard999/StatHydra/README.md

 When you need more than one point of view, choose StatHydra!**
 > [!NOTE]
 > **Development is only available for NHL, development of other sports is in progress....**
 > **The data starts from 2005-06 season.
+Some tables start from other seasons, read the notes.
 Of course, if most people need years earlier, we will consider this possibility.**
 > **Any requests to make additional filters based on the data are also welcome.**
 ---
 ---